Particular/docs.particular.net/architecture/hybrid-systems.md

 ### On-premises

-When it is expected that the message queuing system should remain on-premises and the broker client SDK is cloud compatible, the cloud hosted messaging clients might be connected to the on-premises broker using cloud vendor specific VPN services.
+When it is expected that the message queuing system should remain on-premises and the broker client SDK is cloud compatible, the cloud-hosted messaging clients might be connected to the on-premises broker using cloud vendor-specific VPN services.

 ### Cloud

-Cloud hosted message queueing systems can be configured for access from anywhere.
-While cloud hosted components benefit from lower network latency and better network reliability, on-premises components can access the same broker.
+Cloud-hosted message queueing systems can be configured for access from anywhere.
+While cloud-hosted components benefit from lower network latency and better network reliability, on-premises components can access the same broker.

 ## Multiple brokers